 HyberSmooth is a game-changer for GoPro cameras that don’t have mechanical stabilization like the ones you see on DJI Pocket 2.

-On GoPro Hero 11, we might see an improved version i-e HyperSmooth 5.0 that will take things to next level and give you better shake-free shots even in a very heavy action environment.
+On GoPro Hero 11, we might see an improved version, i-e, HyperSmooth 5.0, that will take things to the next level and give you better shake-free shots even in a very heavy action environment.

 Wireless charging